-If you were to buy multiple properties at one time, you can choose any one of the properties to pay ABSD on.
+If you were to buy multiple properties at one time, IRAS considers it as you are buying multiple properties and will have to pay ABSD accordingly.

-For example, if you were to already own a property and wanted to buy two additional properties at one time, you can choose to only pay ABSD for either one of the additional properties.
+However, you can choose which property to pay ABSD on when if you were a Singapore Citizen buying two properties for the first time.
+In this scenario, you can choose to only pay ABSD for either one of the properties.

 ABSD for Property Bought With Someone Else